Alaeddini-Zahra/MLP/README.md

-# MLP
-This a simple Multilayer Perceptron that perform on a dataset which some of its features were considered.
+Biomarker Discovery for Hepatocellular Carcinoma and Sample Classification via MLP on GSE112790 GEO dataset